 Where To Stay:

-If you’re ok with staying a 10 minute bike ride from the city center, then Oosterparkbuurt is a great neighborhood to stay in.
+If you’re ok with staying a 10 -minute bike ride from the city center, then our Oosterparkbuurt Airbnb is a fantastic option!
 Airbnb is definitely the way to go in Amsterdam, as it is much more cost effective, spacious and comfy than a hotel.
 Our Airbnb was one of the best we’ve stayed in so far, located next door to a grocery store, restaurants, a bike rental shop, the mentor, a gym and a yoga studio-not to mention they’re dog friendly, which Miesha (our fluffy fur-baby) was happy about!
 When we head back to Amsterdam, this will certainly by the apartment we return to, not to mention that the hosts were incredibly accommodating with our early morning arrival/late departure.

 Amsterdam is a bicycle city like no other!
-There are bike lanes in every aspect of the city and more bikers than cars (be sure to be on the lookout for bikers when crossing the street), it’s truly incredible!
+Fortunately, bike lanes are integrated into every aspect of the city and more there are more bikers than cars (be sure to be on the lookout for bikers when crossing the street), it’s truly incredible!
 There is no better way to explore and see the city than by renting bikes to get around.
 The city is small enough that you can virtually bike anywhere within 30 minutes maximum and, for around 10Euros a day, you can’t beat it!
-There was a great bike shop located just next to our Airbnb and the bike shop attendant was very friendly and kind.
+There was a great bike shop located just next to our Airbnb, Velespit Bike Rental Oosterparkbuurt and the bike shop attendant was very friendly and kind.
 Do note the hours of daily rental, so you don’t get charged an additional day if you miss the cut off time.

 When it was super rainy and we didn’t feel like getting soaking wet, we took Uber’s, which were readily available within minutes and about the same price as big cities in the USA.
 We also Ubered from the airport to our Airbnb for about $30USD, although there are many taxis readily available.